Mindful Movement does not always need to be calm, slow and serious.

 We often talk about, “meeting the body where it is at”.
 This time of year can present challenges for adults trying to wrangle in the excess energy.
 Instead of trying to resist the silliness, we recommend offering opportunities for play within the mindful framework.

 Trickster and Archetype Game from the Yoga Calm® curriculum helps students identify the trickster in themselves and develop this aspect of the personality in ways that are useful or otherwise positive.
+This activity allows for playful exploration, perfect for high energy days!

 Start With Stories